-As mentioned in the 2021 Interim Report, to rationalise the Group's holding structure, the Group acquired from Cosmopolitan its holding of 2.6% shareholding interest in Regal in April 2021.
-Consequently, as at 31st December, 2021, the Group directly held, through its wholly owned subsidiaries, a controlling shareholding interest of approximately 69.3% in Regal.
-Regal, in turn, holds approximately 74.9% of the outstanding units of Regal Real Estate Investment Trust, the listed subsidiary of Regal that presently owns five Regal Hotels and four iclub Hotels in Hong Kong.
+As at 31st December, 2022, the Group directly held, through its wholly owned subsidiaries, a controlling shareholding interest of approximately 69.3% in Regal Hotels International Holdings Limited.
+Regal, in turn, held approximately 74.9% of the outstanding units of Regal Real Estate Investment Trust, the listed subsidiary of Regal that presently owns five Regal Hotels and four iclub Hotels in Hong Kong.
+Regal Portfolio Management Limited, a wholly owned subsidiary of Regal, acts as the REIT Manager of Regal REIT.

-The Group's property development and investment businesses in Hong Kong are principally conducted through P&R Holdings.
-At appropriate times, Regal has also undertaken on its own some property projects.
+The Group's property development and investment businesses in Hong Kong are principally conducted through P&R, a joint venture 50/50 held by each of Regal and the Company and, effectively, a subsidiary of the Group.
+Regal also undertakes on its own some property projects at appropriate times.